Russia entry requirements for Nigeria passport holders

 May be checked

-Nigerian passport holders need a visa to enter Russia in 2025.
-You must apply at the Russian Embassy in Abuja or the Consulate in Lagos before you travel — there is no visa-on-arrival or e-visa option for Nigerian citizens.
-Plan ahead: processing takes 10–20 working days.
+Nigerian passport holders need a visa to enter Russia.
+You must apply through the Russian embassy or consulate before you travel — there is no visa-on-arrival or e-visa option for Nigerian citizens.
+Start your application well in advance, as processing can take several weeks.

 Entry requirements